 Despite the various incidents which occurred at the Atlas sites operating at Forbes AFB, in every case the sites were returned to normal on-alert status in short order with the installation of a spare missile.

-There were only two times that the direct line to Offutt emitted a blue light.
+There were only two times that messages from Offutt carried a blue code.
 The first was during the Cuban Missile Crisis in October of 1962, and the second was November 22, 1963, the day that John Kennedy was assassinated.
 Captain Jim Scott was on assignment, attending a Squadron Officers’ School in Montgomery, Alabama during the 1962 confrontation with the Soviet Union at Cuba; however, Scott was on a duty tour at the Burlingame Site #4 on the day that President Kennedy was killed.

 At all times, there were two armed guards on the surface of the missile site while the remaining two were inside the site, sleeping.
 It was an accepted practice that the guards on the surface could carry transistor radios while they were on the surface performing guard duty.
 Each of the guards carried a walkie-talkie with which they could communicate with the Launch Commander inside the site.
 At 12:30 pm, Captain Scott heard the walkie-talkie’s blare with a message from the surface, the President of the United States had been shot.
-At the very instant that the words came from the walkie-talkie’s speaker, the squawk box emitted a loud alert, and the alarm light changed to blue.
+At the very instant that the words came from the walkie-talkie’s speaker, the squawk box emitted an audible alert that a message was arriving, and it was coded blue.
 Scott grabbed his pen to begin decoding the message, although he knew exactly what to expect.
-The President was dead, the vice-president was aboard Air Force One, and was now the new President of the United States, the conditions were blue, prepare for war.
-The five men manned their stations, ready for their orders.
+The President was dead, and the new President was aboard Air Force One, the conditions were blue, prepare for war.
+The five men manned their stations, ready for a countdown to launch.

 Each missile site contained a television set in the personnel area, but Captain Scott always maintained a strict rule that the set could not be watched during the day, even by the resting guards.
-At 5:00 pm, Scott allowed the off-duty guards to turn on the television.
-The launch crew remained at their posts, awaiting their orders from Offutt.
-After a total of six hours, the blue light changed to green, as a message came from Offutt advising of the change in status.
-Despite the change in conditions, the launch crew remained ever vigilant and were at a higher level of preparedness due to the uncertainty of what might come next.
-The next morning by 8:00 am, a new crew arrived, and the five men who had spent the previous 20-hours on the brink of nuclear war went home.
+The sleeping guards had heard the message from the guards on the surface, and they wanted to turn on the television.
+Scott agreed to allow the television to be turned on for ten minutes.
+When the guards turned the set on, Walter Cronkite was just beginning his infamous announcement that the President was dead.
+The launch crew remained at their posts, anxiously awaiting their orders from Offutt.
+After a total of six hours a new message came from Offutt coded green, advising the crew of the lowering of the threat level.
+Despite the message, the launch crew remained ever vigilant and were at a higher level of preparedness due to the uncertainty of what might come next.
+The next morning by 9:00 am, a new crew arrived, and the five men who had spent the previous 20-hours on the brink of nuclear war went home.

 Throughout 1963, the Air Force had continued testing the Atlas missiles at their Vandenberg AFB launch facility.
 The 1963 test flights had not been successful.
 The Hays Daily News of October 29, 1963 reports on the failures of the Atlas tests, “Air Force demonstrators today sought the cause of the sixth straight failure of an Atlas missile.
 The rocket tumbled out of control shortly after it was launched Monday night in an attempt to boost a deceptive new warhead on a 5,500-mile flight.
 The warhead was tapered to reduce the image which might appear on an enemy radar screen.
 The failure followed five straight Atlas fizzles at Vandenberg Air Force Base, Calif.
 Officials had no explanation for the failures.”